Stamford Bridge (stadium): Suspension

 On 31 May 2018, the club announced suspension of the rebuild stating, "Chelsea Football Club announces today that it has put its new stadium project on hold.
 No further pre-construction design and planning work will occur. [...]
 The club does not have a time frame set for reconsideration of its decision.
 The decision was made due to the current unfavourable investment climate."

 New plan

 In July 2022, it was reported that the club's new owner Todd Boehly had appointed American architect Janet Marie Smith to oversee the renovation of the stadium.
+In July 2023, it was reported that Chelsea had agreed a deal to buy the majority of the 1.2 acre Sir Oswald Stoll Mansions site between Stamford Bridge and Fulham Broadway tube station for the stadium redevelopment.